danielsnick3/linked-blog-starter-md/Boss Fights/Hanami.md

 Neutral

-Root Walk: This creature has a 30ft speed
+Root Walk: This creature has a 30ft walk speed.
+If they expend 30ft of movement, they may instead move 30 ft riding on roots in a continuous motion.
+If a creature is in the movement path of the roots, they must make a dc 18 dexterity saving throw.
+On a failed save each creature takes xd8 and is pushed with the roots, On a success each creature chooses a direction to dodge 10ft

 Root Walk:	This creature can only move by using their vines and only by expending all of their movement.
 If a creature is in the movement path of the vines they must make a dc 18 dexterity saving throw On a failed save each creature takes xd8 and is pushed with the vines, On a success each creature chooses a direction to dodge 10ft